Daemonite/material/docs/layout/grid.md

 ---
 layout: docs
 title: Grid system
-description: Documentation and examples for using Bootstrap's responsive flexbox grid system.
+description: Use our powerful mobile-first flexbox grid to build layouts of all shapes and sizes thanks to a twelve column system, five default responsive tiers, Sass variables and mixins, and dozens of predefined classes.
 group: layout
+toc: true
 ---

-Bootstrap includes a powerful mobile-first flexbox grid system for building layouts of all shapes and sizes.
-It's based on a 12 column layout and has multiple tiers, one for each [media query range]({{ site.baseurl }}/layout/overview/#responsive-breakpoints).
-You can use it with Sass mixins or our predefined classes.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## How it works